Halifax MA Homes & Real Estate

 About half of Burrage Pond Wildlife Management Area is in Halifax, while the other half is in Hanson.
 In its entirety, there are over 1,600 acres of public forest, ponds, marsh, retired cranberry bogs and more than ten miles of easy walking trails.
 Not far from there, if you follow Elm Street toward 106, you’ll come upon the somewhat shallow Robbins Pond, good for cartop boats and canoes as well as fishing and ice fishing in the winter months.

-If you’re looking for a place to spread out, slow down, maybe get some chickens and do some frequent kayaking, Halifax is the spot for you.
+If you’re looking for a place to spread out, slow down, maybe get some chickens and do some frequent kayaking, Halifax maybe the spot for you.